lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 That said, senior-level talent is clear and present.
 I've never been part of a company that is so dedicated to creating mentorship situations, nor one that's been able to present me with multiple mentors.
 I've had very few technical mentors over the years, but here I get to schedule regular 1:1s with multiple Distinguished Engineers and STSMs.
 This is a stated part of the responsibilities of the Staff Plus cohort, which is pretty cool.
 I've learned a lot about dealing with technical strategy at scale - something I doubt I'd be exposed to at a growing company.

 My DE mentors were matched with me rather organically.
-One was part of my interviewing process.
+One was part of my interviewing process and so has been there from the beginning.
 The other two were connections made by my two bosses who felt that my sensibilities and their's would align.
-All have been wonderful at showing me the ropes, and being direct about challenging me to really elevate my thinking.
+All have been wonderful at showing me the ropes, and being direct about challenging me to elevate my thinking.

-As an engineer, your paths to seniority are varied.
+As a software engineer at IBM, your paths to seniority are varied.
 Techincal excellence, hard work, organizational skills, and the ability to move others are all recognized and rewarded.
 A lot of it is whether there is opportunity for promotion.
 Unfortunately, there has to be a spot open.
 Sometimes you have to convince the powers-that-be to open up one, and that can be a challenge.

 **_Can you remember any piece of advice on reaching Staff that was particularly helpful for you?_**

-Once you’ve clocked the organizational strategic goals - the things between the flashy bullet-points in executive slide decks - stop asking for permission and aggressively pursue those goals.
-Don’t wait for others to hand you the path, only you know yourself well enough to forge the right path for you.
-Try to stay in-bounds for the way the organization works, of course, but I believe that being a change agent is all about knowing when to do what needs to be done, and beg for forgiveness later.
+The best advice I've been consistently given is that it's critical for technical leaders to know when to stop asking for permission and aggressively pursue your goals.
+You can't wait for others to hand you the path if you want to get the big things done.
+Try to stay in-bounds for the way the organization works, but being a change agent is all about knowing when to do what needs to be done... and when to sometimes beg for forgiveness later.
+It isn't about being a maverick, it's about pursuiing your agenda with confidence and conviction.
+Other technologists respect that, and if you've got a good network, they will help you, sometimes jump onboard, and will give you the constant feedback necessary to check that you're headed in the right direction.

 **_How do you spend your time day-to-day?_**

 Daily:

 - For the equivalent of 1 day per week I participate in my main team’s Agile rituals.
 - I try hard to code for at least 1 hour per day.
 That’s been elusive lately, but sometimes I’ve been able to code for 4 or even 6 hours in a day.
-It depends on need - for example, this was critical early on to provide the team examples of code written using TDD looks like.
+It depends on need - for example, tto provide the team examples of code written using TDD looks like, or to polish our authentication and globalization schemes.
 - I spend ~2 hours per day reviewing code, talking strategic adjustments, pair programming, inspecting SonarQube for technical debt, having system design, pipeline planning, or architectural discussions, or doing other things related to the core product I work on.

 After that it’s easier to talk about weekly:

 - I run 3 - 4 tech coaching 1:1s each week.
-- Every couple of weeks I either participate or lead a Agile or Learning guild session.
+- Every couple of weeks I either participate or lead an Agile or Learning guild session.

 I also have a few key broad impact groups I participate in:

 - I sit in on software craftsmanship and multiple regular dev transformation discussions participate that include multiple levels of technical leaders and management.
+These are fun because they are purely technical strategy.
+I enjoy seeing those strategies form and come to life.
-- I have a regular working group of people trying to build out software engineering resources like a career guides and a playbook.
+- I have a regular working group of people trying to build out software engineering resources like a career guides and a software engineering playbook.
 - I also talk with my network of mentor distinguished engineer and staff engineers on a bi-weekly or monthly basis.
+This is sometimes therapy for me because I get great perspective from people with more experience and deeper knowledge.
+These are my favorite sessions because I'm exposed to role models.
 - I'm part of my product area architecture guild where we discuss all manner of architectural issues, and where we conduct reviews.
+This is also technical strategy, but in much more technical detail.

-The rest is a true mishmash:
+The rest of my time is eaten up by a mishmash of responsibilities:

 - Dealing with constant audits from quality, security, and performance testers
 - Ensuring cross-collaboration is smooth across the 20+(!) groups that we need to occasionally interface with